Who Is Jeff Sessions’ Wife, Mary Blackshear Sessions, And Details About His Hearing And Testimony

-Jeff Sessions and his wife Mary Blackshear Sessions have been married for 48 years now, and have three kids together, namely, Sam Sessions, Mary Abigail Reinhardt and Ruth Sessions Walk.
-They also have ten grandkids; Jim Beau, Lewis, Jane Ritchie, Alexa, Hannah, Joanna, Gracie, Nicholas, Sophia, and Phoebe.
+Jeff Sessions and his wife, Mary Blackshear Sessions, have been married for 48 years now, and have three kids together — namely, Sam Sessions, Mary Abigail Reinhardt, and Ruth Sessions Walk.
+They also have ten grandkids: Jim Beau, Lewis, Jane Ritchie, Alexa, Hannah, Joanna, Gracie, Nicholas, Sophia, and Phoebe.
 The two first met while studying at Huntingdon College in Alabama, and were staunch members of the Young Republicans club in the institution.

 That said, their union has been going strong, albeit 48 years of marriage.
 No relationship scandal involving either has ever come to light.
 In June this year, she was noticeably present in support of her husband at his Senate Intelligence Committee hearing, in which he underwent hours of gruelling questioning in relation to having contact with Russian officials during the 2016 U.S. Presidential campaign.
 He denied the claims.